Words from a grognard

 This also addresses my need for some way to handle undead without clerics.
 I can see a class of characters who are sensitive, have trained with many orisons that affect undead and other supernatural entities (demons, et al) and some ability to physically confront (fight) the horrors, too.
 The class won’t be a top notch fighter, and certainly not a powerful spellcaster.
 It will be useful, though, and I expect fun to play.

-And the orisons will add a nice touch to the priestly class I alread have planned–friars.
+And the orisons will add a nice touch to the priestly class I already have planned–friars.
 Those friars who are sensitive (could be most) can occasionally get a slight boost via orisons.
 The wandering holy helpers get another thing that sets them apart as servants of the pantheon.

 Classes, templates, & packages–oh, my!